monikasarder/VictoriaPoliceRacialSearch/README.md

 * **Firearms**: under section 149 of the *Firearms Act 1996*
 * **Graffiti implements** at a designated place: under section 13 of the *Graffiti Prevention Act*

-## Notes on racial appearance categories created by Victoria Police
+### Racial appearance categories created by Victoria Police

 Victoria Police records the ethnic appearance of the people that they search without warrant based on existing categories.
 These categories are not based on ancestry information, but on *perceived ethnicity* as considered by the officer.